 Provide compassionate, short-term assistance; educational services; and spiritual support in order to encourage individuals to live a God-reliant, self-sufficient life while restoring dignity and hope.

 Support all active and retired First Responders and their families, loved ones, or caregivers who are experiencing, or have experienced, any traumatic or life-altering event.

 Provide a gateway for kindness.

-Educate the whole person in the context of humane values and to prepare graduates to think deeply and broadly, to engage locally and globally, and to advance their professions and communities.
+Educates the whole person in the context of humane values and prepares graduates to think deeply and broadly, to engage locally and globally, and to advance their professions and communities.